A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Introduction

 Research on generative modeling has been mainly focusing on setups with sizeable training datasets.
-StyleGAN \cite{karras2019style} learns to generate realistic and diverse face images using Flickr-Faces-HQ (FFHQ), a high-quality dataset of 70k human face images collected from the photo-sharing website Flickr.
-The more recent text-to-image generative model is trained on millions of image-text pairs, e.g. Latent Diffusion Model \cite{rombach2022latentdiffusion} is trained on LAION-400M with 400 million samples \cite{schuhmann2021laion400m}.
-However, in many domains (\eg, medical), the collection of data samples is challenging and expensive.
+StyleGAN \citep{karras2019style} learns to generate realistic and diverse face images using Flickr-Faces-HQ (FFHQ), a high-quality dataset of 70k human face images collected from the photo-sharing website Flickr.
+More recent text-to-image generative models and diffusion models (DMs) are trained on millions of image-text pairs, e.g. Stable Diffusion \citep{rombach2022latentdiffusion} is trained on LAION-400M with 400 million samples \citep{schuhmann2021laion400m}.
+However, in many domains (\eg medical), the collection of data samples is challenging and expensive.

 {\bf In this paper}, we survey Generative Modeling under Data Constraint (GM-DC).
-This research area is important for many domains/ applications where challenges in data collection exist.
-We conduct a thorough literature review on learning generative models under limited data, few shots, and zero shot. {\em Our survey is the first to provide a comprehensive overview and detailed analysis of all types of generative models, tasks, and approaches studied in GM-DC, offering an accessible guide on the research landscape} (Fig.~\ref{fig:sankey}).
+This research area is important for many domains/ applications where challenges and constraints in data collection exist.
+We conduct a thorough literature review on learning generative models under limited data (given 50-5000 training samples), few shots (1-50 samples), and zero shot (no samples). {\em Our survey is the first to provide a comprehensive overview and detailed analysis of all types of generative models, tasks, and approaches studied in GM-DC, offering an accessible guide on the research landscape} (Fig.~\ref{fig:sankey}).
 We cover the essential backgrounds, provide detailed analysis of unique challenges of GM-DC, discuss current trends, and present the latest advancements in GM-DC.